sophiapaz/CSEN60/week9/web-security-privacy.md

 - HTTPS is a secure HTTP
     - data passed back and forth is encrypted
     - handled by the security sockets layer (SSL)

+### Data Collection: Cookies
+- Why user want cookies
+    - user authentication
+    - site preferences
+    - contents of a shopping cart
+- devleoper user cookies
+    - preference in ads
+    - knowing what the users are interested in

+### Privacy Policy
+- Statement saying what the web site does with any information it collects
+- generally considered legally binding
+- written in dense legal language